Disappearance of Emma Fillipoff: Post-disappearance

-Initially the police stated that Fillipoff had last been seen "with friends several blocks away on Burdett Avenue between Blanshard and Quadra streets."
+Initially, police stated that Fillipoff had last been seen "with friends several blocks away on Burdett Avenue between Blanshard and Quadra streets."
 Investigators explored more than 200 leads, turning up minimal information.
 Most evidence indicates she was planning to return home to Ottawa, but there was no proof that she ever left Victoria.
 The cell phone she bought had never been activated.

 Fillipoff's credit card was allegedly found on the side of the road near the Juan de Fuca Community Centre, north of where she disappeared.
 It was found by a stranger, whose use of the card to purchase cigarettes was tracked by police.

 Emma Fillipoff's writings

 Fillipoff wrote copious poems about her time in Victoria.
 None of it indicated that she was being stalked.
 Even though some of it indicated she was depressed, experts who appeared on The Fifth Estate said the writing did not have the hallmarks of suicidal ideation.
 According to Fillipoff's mother, however, the Sandy Merriman staff claimed that Emma Fillipoff "required both physical and medical intervention."